MarioRuizRojo/ProductsCloud/README.md

 of products with prices in euros.
 It is written in React with RxJS(frontend) and Spring Boot WebFlux Java(backend).
 All microservices use reactive programming, this offers flexibility in big data load scenarios.

-The frontend application is in a work-in-progress state.
+## The frontend app (as microservice)
+It is a React App to manage products, it fetches all the product data in dollars from the first backend microservice.

 ## The first microservice (products-currency)
 It is a CRUD REST Java API that serves product data converted to dollars to the website and uses the second microservice to request that product data in euros from a MongoDB.

-## The seconde microservice (products)
+## The second microservice (products)
 It is a CRUD REST Java API that serves all the product data in euros to the first microservice and gets all that data from a MongoDB database.

 ## Deployment